 Who will line manage the leading practitioner and manage the appraisal of the teacher?

-What will the criteria be for salary progression on the pay range selected for the post?]
+Remove the following if not retaining performance related pay What will the criteria be for salary progression on the pay range selected for the post?]

 Appendix G: Salary Ranges and Arrangements for Teachers Paid on the Leadership Group Range